py-abhinav27/stock_prediction_lstm/README.md

-# Stock Price Prediction Using Keras
+# Stock Price Prediction Using Keras LSTM

 This project aims to predict stock prices using a Keras Sequential model, utilizing the 100 Days Exponential Moving Average (EMA) as the default indicator.
 The project involves data cleaning, preprocessing, model training, and visualization of results.
 A Streamlit dashboard is provided for user interaction, allowing selection of stock, start date, and end date, and displaying various stock price plots.